 - Make plans in advance for your service animal’s health and safety whether you both stay at home, or proceed with evacuation (See: Plan for Pets).

-- If you go to a public shelter, by law all service dogs and miniature horses (but no other animals) are allowed inside and must be allowed to remain with you in all areas of the shelter.
-You do not need to show any proof but you may be asked to answer two questions that service animal owners are taught to anticipate.
-Some shelters will accommodate other service animals.
-Know what to expect before you need sheltering.
+- If you go to a public shelter, by law, all service dogs are allowed inside.
+You do not need to show any proof, but you may be asked to answer two questions that service animal owners are taught to anticipate.

-- Plan for someone else to take care of your service animal following a disaster if you are not able to.
+- Have a plan for someone to take care of your service animal in the event that you are unable to do so.